Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA) for Hemorrhagic Shock

 • Catheter or guidewire does not pass freely.
 This could indicate injury to the vessel.
 Do not inflate balloon.
 Consider accessing the opposite groin or convert to thoracotomy.

 • Failure to work with a heightened level of urgency once REBOA is placed.
-Some patients may regain “stability,” however balloon occlusion is just like a cross clamp, with the same complications of visceral and spinal ischemia.
+Some patients may regain “stability,” however, complete balloon occlusion is just like a cross clamp, with the same complications of visceral and spinal ischemia.
 Every effort should be made to restore perfusion as soon as possible to limit ischemia.

 • Failure to adequately secure the REBOA catheter after balloon inflation, resulting in migration of the balloon.
 The catheter position must be maintained during and after inflation to avoid distal migration until aortic pressure and pulsatility are restored.